vespa-engine/pyvespa/docs/sphinx/source/reference-api.rst

 optionally be type checked.
 Type checking is turned on by referencing a :class:`QueryProfileType` from the query profile.

+An :class:`ApplicationPackage` instance comes with a default :class:`QueryProfile` named `default` that is associated with a :class:`QueryProfileType` named `root`, meaning that you usually do not need to create those yourself, only add fields to them when required.

 Create a QueryProfileType
 +++++++++++++++++++++++++